-If the BDLC is transmitting at the time a BREAK is detected, it treats the BREAK as if a transmission error had occurred, and halts transmission.
-The BDLC cannot transmit a BREAK symbol.
-If while receiving a message the BDLC detects a BREAK symbol, it treats the BREAK as a reception error and sets the invalid symbol flag.
-If while receiving a message in 4X mode, the BDLC detects a BREAK symbol, it treats the BREAK as a reception error, sets BSVR register to \$1C, and exits 4X mode.
-The RX4XE bit in BCR2 is cleared automatically upon reception of the BREAK symbol.
+If the BDLC is transmitting at the time a BREAK is detected, it treats the BREAK as if a transmission error had occurred and halts transmission.

+If the BDLC detects a BREAK symbol while receiving a message, it treats the BREAK as a reception error and sets the invalid symbol flag in the BSVR, also ignoring the frame it was receiving.
+If while receiving a message in 4X mode, the BDLC detects a BREAK symbol, it treats the BREAK as a reception error, sets the invalid symbol flag, and exits 4X mode (for example, the RX4XE bit in BCR2 is cleared automatically).
+If bus control is required after the BREAK symbol is received and the IFS time has elapsed, the programmer must resend the transmission byte using highest priority.